February 24, 2017

 - Save a PDF.

 Create a PDF copy of the first four pages of your search results.
 Do this with your results from all search engines to create a baseline.
 Be sure to date them for reference.
+We recommend using GoFullPage, a Google Chrome browser extension.

 - Note the negatives.